iron-io/docs/worker/reference/dotworker/index.md

   - ['.worker Files', 'dotworker']
 ---

+<b>Note: this reference guide is <i>deprecated</i></b>.
+We have replaced these instructions
+with newer, simpler ones.
+Please see http://dev.iron.io/worker/getting_started/ instead.

 We like to encourage our users to think of workers as independent chunks of functionality, reusable building blocks that they can then build an application out of. `.worker` (pronounced dotworker) files serve to reinforce